AnonymerNiklasistanonym/RaspiForBeginners/README.md

 ### Windows Drive

-Sadly WINDOWS itself doesn't natively SFTP - only FTP - but there is a really fast and simple workaround for that:
+Sadly Windows itself doesn't natively SFTP - only FTP - but there is a really fast and simple workaround for that:

-1. Download [Swish](http://www.swish-sftp.org/) and install it on your WINDOWS computer.
+1. Download [Swish](http://www.swish-sftp.org/) and install it on your Windows computer.
 2. Because nothing changed.. what the hell did you do?
-3. Go to "This Pc" in WINDOWS Explorer and see that there is a new Drive named Swish.
+3. Go to "This Pc" in Windows Explorer and see that there is a new Drive named Swish.
 4. Click `Add SFTP Connection` and enter again your IP Address, Username, enter as path `/home/YOURUSERNAME` and give it a name/label
 5. Now double click on the created connection icon and enter your password (for your YOUSERNAME)

-Now you can delete files, add them, rename them and more natively over your WINDOWS Explorer.
+Now you can delete files, add them, rename them and more natively over your Windows Explorer.

 ### Home network media center distribution (with Kodi as receiver)